ddionisio/MateAnimator/README.md

 Also, Animator is no longer global and can be added to any game object.
 You can now have many Sequences running simultaneously.

-Camera Transition and Mega Morph has been removed
+Mega Morph has been removed.

-Import/Export, Code Generator doesn't work.
-JSON stuff mangled.
+Import/Export, Code Generator are currently disabled.

 Update
 ======